Otumian-empire/rename-yt-file-after-dl/README.md

 After downloading videos from yt, you realized that the order of the video has changed.
 It will take you time to rename all of them one after the other.

 ## run script
-- download or put `script.py` into the videos folder
+- download or put `script.py` into the said videos folder
-- open the folder on the terminal
+- open the folder in the terminal
 - run `python script.py yt-playlist-url`

 ## You can modify the scripts